HaaseLab/PICB/README.md

 The output of `PICBbuild` includes **seeds**, **cores** and  **clusters**, each in *GenomicRanges* format.
 In [Running piCB](#running-piCB), we extracted directly the **clusters** using `$clusters`.
 Extracting the **seeds** and **cores** can be done similarly using `$seeds` and `$cores`.

 The **clusters** follow *GRanges* convention including the genomic coordinates (seqnames, ranges, and strand) and metacolumns.
-There are in total 14 metacolumns:
+There are in total 9 metacolumns when running piCB with default parameters:

 <details close><summary title="Click to show/hide details">Click to show / hide: Output columns of PICB</summary><br/>